 The training, support, and tools your agency gives you are crucial to success as a real estate agent.
 In this article, we review and compare the three largest national franchises–Keller Williams, RE/MAX, and Century 21.
 The following guide has been written by an agent (myself) for agents like you.
-Read on for my pick of the best real estate company to work for.

 The primary factors we used to evaluate each franchise were overall net compensation to the agent and the level of training and support each company provides.
 There’s more that goes into choosing a brokerage, but consider this guide a first step.